Education for Sustainable Development in Higher Education

 Credits

-A complete fulfillment of the course will generate a diploma/certificate corresponding to 5 ECTS by the Centre for Lifelong Learning at Åbo Akademi University, Finland.
+A complete fulfillment of the course will generate a certificate corresponding to 5 ECTS by the Centre for Lifelong Learning at Åbo Akademi University, Finland.
+5 ECTS corresponds to 135 h and includes all the cycles/parts described above.
 The international board of the BUP also approves the course.

 Application and Criteria